codacy/docs/docs/self-hosted/configuring-bitbucket-server-(from-stash)-with-codacy-self-hosted.md

 To enable comments on your pull requests you have to add the Stash integration to each of your repositories.

-After you add a repository on Codacy go to Settings -&gt; Integrations and add Stash.
+After you add a repository on Codacy go to Settings -> Integrations and add Stash.
 Click on the checkbox to enable the pull request comments.

 Below is an example of a Codacy comment: